sequenceiq/slider/src/site/markdown/building.md

 1. Look for the `out.txt` and `err.txt` files for stdout and stderr log output.

-1. Hoya uses SLF4J to log to `out.txt`; remotely executed processes may use either stream for logging
+1. Slider uses SLF4J to log to `out.txt`; remotely executed processes may use either stream for logging

 Example: